pndhuy150902/SummarizationVietnamese/README.md

 # Summary of Vietnamese text with Transformers
 For this project, I will use model Mistral 7B and others technique like QLORA, DEEPSPEED and vLLM to increase training speed and decrease the hardware I use.
 I used 2xL40 with HOPPER architecture to train this model.
-And I use Gradio for create this app as an example of text summarization
+And I use vLLM and Gradio for create this app as an example of text summarization
 # Environment configuration:
 * Cuda: 11.8
 * Cudnn: 8